A register-based research program connecting childhood with lifelong health and welfare

 Policy for users of the Umeå SIMSAM Lab and its data

-Data retrieval process
+Data and data retrieval process

 Read more about how to get access to data from the Umeå SIMSAM Lab